 Dr Yang Li

-Dr Yang Li is interested in epidemiology and biostatistics.
+Dr Yang Li Yang is interested in epidemiology and biostatistics.
 She been working on large epidemiological and clinical studies exploring trends of varied health conditions and their risk factors over than ten years.

 Yang had conducted epidemiological research in childhood obesity for her doctoral thesis.
 She had hold different research positions at The University of New South Wales, The University of Technology, Sydney, and The University of Sydney etc. prior to The George Institute.
 Over the years Yang has developed extensive experience in data management, large data handling and statistical analysis.